Quantum Error Mitigation by Pauli Check Sandwiching: Methods

 For the ten-qubit circuits we also generated circuits with \Gate{cnot} gate counts of 80 to match the max \Gate{cnot} count to qubit ratio of the five qubit case.
 Each random circuit was generated first as a random Clifford gate, which we truncated to reach the desired \Gate{cnot} count.
 Next, we inserted \Gate{Rz} gates with random rotation angles and random locations in the circuit.
 We used \Gate{Rz} gate counts of \{5, 10, 15\}.
 Each \Gate{Rz} value for five qubits consists of 450 circuits.
 This covers a large class of variational quantum eigensolver and quantum approximate optimization algorithm circuits \cite{farhi2014QAOA}.

 We achieved an average peak fidelity gain $F_m-F_n$ of $34$ percentage points for five-qubit circuits with a \Gate{cnot} gate count of 40, five \Gate{Rz} gates, and six layers of checks, as shown in Fig.~\ref{fig:5qubits_allCNOTs_Layers6_rz5}a.
+For input circuits with a low \Gate{cnot} count, the fidelity gain is negative because the checks introduce more errors than they eliminate in the post selected state.
 The average postselection probability is given in Fig.~\ref{fig:5qubits_allCNOTs_Layers6_rz5}b.

 We also give in Fig.~\ref{fig:5qubits_fidelity_40cnots_layers}a a plot that breaks down this peak fidelity gain.
 At the peak fidelity gain, the nonmitigated circuit has about 33\% fidelity, and the six-layer mitigated circuit has about 67\% fidelity.